 Managing payroll and related considerations, including who undertakes each relevant task and the person responsible for approving payroll, as well as timeframes for relevant tasks.

+Managing superannuation contributions and associated costs.

 Meeting tax obligations.

-Managing superannuation contributions and associated costs.

 Financial Delegations and Approvals

 Financial delegations are documented in the Delegations Register or other relevant document.
-These are reviewed frequency by people/group and upon reasonable request by a person with delegated authority or at the discretion of the governance body.
+These are reviewed frequency by people/group and may also be reviewed upon reasonable request by a person with delegated authority or at the discretion of the governance body.
 Changes to delegations can only be made with formal ratification by the governance body.

 Budgeting and Budget Management